 Home owners may want to sell their property at auction for various reasons.
 Many hope for a bidding war to help boost the value of their house, others are just looking for a quick sale.
 Either way, it is likely that you are unfamiliar with the house auction process, and so before committing to selling a property at auction you may want to read this property guide which should help you understand more about what to expect before your home goes under the hammer.

-Promotion: The aforementioned photos and measurements may well be used to market your property.
-Auctioneers should promote your property through the press, online and of course their auction catalogues.
+The aforementioned photos and measurements may well be used to market your property.
+Auctioneers should promote your property through the press, online and of course their auction catalogs.
 Auctioneers will report the interest in your home back to you.

 In general, the length of time it takes to sell a house at auction can vary, but it may be as quick as 2 months.
 You must put your property up for auction at least 6 weeks in advance, and once the hammer falls sale completion should take 28 days.
 This is because someone buying a house by auction must commit to paying a 10% deposit upfront, with just one month to pay the remaining amount.